MysticXtheUnknown/GridKingdom/Readme/README.txt

 The game:
 It's an economy game, so buildings drain resources as well as produce them.  press 'b' and start a village .  move onto the village and press 'z'.
 Now we see the village submap.  press b and throw some buildings down.
 On the right, the very first number is the submap production/consumption.
 The second number is global production and consumption.
 The final number is the amount in stock.

+houses need to be near markets, most industry needs to be near a stockpile. the farther away they are, the less goods they produce and consume.